sriail/Radius/README.md

     </a>
     </p>
 <h1 align="center" id="readme-top">Radius</h1>
-<h2 align="center" id="readme-top">Radius is a simple and clean web proxy designed for speed and ease-of-use, made in Astro (basead on the origonal Radius Proxy with updated, modernized fetures!).</h2>
+<p align="center" id="readme-top">Radius is a simple and clean web proxy designed for speed and ease-of-use, made in Astro (basead on the origonal Radius Proxy with updated, modernized fetures!).</p>
 <p align="center">
 </p>